k2view-academy/K2View-Academy/articles/TDM/tdm_implementation/16_tdm_data_generation_implementation.md

 Note that a synthetic data generation task execution sets the **ROWS_GENERATOR** key (session variable) to **true**, which triggers the execution of the data generation inner flow on each LU table.

 From TDM 8.1 onwards, data generation flows are integrated with [Fabric Catalog](/articles/39_fabric_catalog/01_catalog_overview.md) to generate synthetic data based on field types.
-Additionally, TDM supports data generation of synthetic data without Fabric Catalog, in case the Catalog is not implemented in the TDM project.
+Additionally, TDM supports synthetic data generation without using Fabric Catalog, in cases where the Catalog is not implemented in the TDM project.

 ### Data Generation Flows - Implementation Steps

-#### 1. Sequence handling
+#### 1. Sequence Handling

 The **tdmSeqList** and **TDMSeqSrc2TrgMapping** [sequence](11_tdm_implementation_using_generic_flows.md#step-2---create-sequences) tables must be populated before generating the data generation flows.